IBM/Scalable-WordPress-deployment-on-Kubernetes/README.md

 - Create local persistent volumes to define persistent disks.
 - Create a secret to protect sensitive data.
 - Create and deploy the WordPress frontend with one or more pods.
-- Create and deploy the MySQL database(either in a container or using Bluemix MySQL as backend).
+- Create and deploy the MySQL database (either in a container or using Bluemix MySQL as backend).

 ## Deploy to Bluemix
-If you want to deploy the wordpress directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](##steps)
+If you want to deploy the Wordpress directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](##steps)

 [![Create Toolchain](https://metrics-tracker.mybluemix.net/stats/8201eec1bc017860952416f1cc5666ce/button.svg)](https://console.ng.bluemix.net/devops/setup/deploy/)